Perfect-Cube/Research-2025/Point Cloud/readme.md

    - This approach speeds up the design phase by simplifying and automating parts of the process.
 Designers can quickly move forward with existing outputs and modify them as needed, focusing on refinement rather than starting from scratch.

 5. *Retro-Style Car Example*:
-[09/04, 12:15 pm] ChatGPT: - The concept can be applied to creative designs.
+   - The concept can be applied to creative designs.
 For example, a retro-style car design can be taken and given a modern look, blending elements of both styles.
 This demonstrates how the technique can mix traditional and contemporary design elements effectively.

 6. *Limited Data Shown*:
    - Due to data limitations, only a small portion of the process is shown.
 However, the potential of this approach is much greater when more data is available, enabling more complex and varied designs.